ktrachtova/perseqpipe/docs/usage.md

 # PerSeqPIPE: Usage

 > [!NOTE]
 > If you are new to Nextflow, please refer to [this](https://nf-co.re/docs/usage/installation) page on how to set-up Nextflow.
-Make sure to run a test (see section Running tests) first before processing actual data.
+Make sure to run a test (see section **Running tests**) first before processing actual data.

-## General execution and pipeline versioning
+## TO-DO: General execution and pipeline versioning -> waiting for actual release to finish

 To run the PerSeqPIPE, you can download and execute it with one command:
 ```